microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 # Emmet 2.0 in Visual Studio Code

-Emmet abbreviation expansions in suggestion/auto-completion list, multi-cursor support for [Emmet actions](https://docs.emmet.io/actions/), updated support for custom snippets and more are in store as part of Emmet 2.0 in Visual Studio Code.
+Emmet abbreviation expansions in suggestion/auto-completion lists, multi-cursor support for [Emmet actions](https://docs.emmet.io/actions/), updated support for custom snippets and more are in store as part of Emmet 2.0 in Visual Studio Code.

 ![Emmet in suggestion/auto-completion list](2017_08_07_emmet.gif)

-With this move, we have re-written all of the Emmet actions using new helper modules from [emmetio](http://github.com/emmetio).
-Also, the `kbstyle(Tab)` key is no longer bound to the **Emmet: Expand Abbrevation** command.
+With the introduction of Emmet 2.0 in the July 2017 release (VS Code 1.15), we rewrote all of the Emmet actions using new helper npm modules from [emmetio](http://github.com/emmetio).
+Another important change is that the `kbstyle(Tab)` key is no longer bound to the **Emmet: Expand Abbreviation** command by default.

-Read on to learn how this changes the way you do Emmet in Visual Studio Code.
+Read on to learn how this changes the way you use Emmet in Visual Studio Code.

 ## New modular Emmet

 Previously, a single [Emmet library](https://github.com/emmetio/emmet) did all the work required for all of the [Emmet actions](https://docs.emmet.io/actions/).
 The author of Emmet, [Sergey Chikuyonok](https://github.com/sergeche), envisioned a new world for Emmet 2.0 where he has taken a more modular approach.

 There are now separate individual npm modules for the different parts of the pipeline required to expand an Emmet abbreviation.
 From parsing an abbreviation, resolving snippets, rendering output as per syntax, applying transformations as well as parsing HTML/CSS documents.
-You can find these modules at https://www.npmjs.com/~emmetio.
+You can find these modules on [npm](https://www.npmjs.com/~emmetio).

 This modular approach has allowed us to: